Chart Color Schemes

 Wareemba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project likely affecting this region: Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) - Stage 2, TOGA Five Dock Mixed-Use Masterplan, Kings Bay Village, and Five Dock Station - Sydney Metro West are key projects.
+AreaSearch has identified one major project that will affect this region: Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) - Stage 2.
+Other notable projects include TOGA Five Dock Mixed-Use Masterplan, Kings Bay Village, and Five Dock Station - Sydney Metro West.
+The following list details those most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.